We often think that saving money means giving certain things up. But that’s only half the story.

 6. Use the cheapest airline and don’t buy any of the extra add-ons.

 7. Pack just one bag to avoid paying for checked luggage.
+Read how my partner and I packed for a 10-day European vacation using only one carry on bag.

 8. Take the slower route if you have the time.
 Try an overnight bus or train to save money on a flight and sleeping accommodations at the same time.
+I love using Rome2Rio to compare prices for different transportation methods.

 10. Stay in one place for a longer period of time.
 Spend less time in transport and more time enjoying your destination.